slaclab/slicops/podman.md

 - `--tt`: Allocate a "pseudo-teletypewriter".
 Basically, make working inside of the container in a shell work like how a using a terminal works on your computer.
-- `--network=host`: Use the host machines network stack.
+- `--network=host`: Use the host machine's network.
 This means that any http server started in the container will appear as if it was started on your computer.
 You'll be able to connect to it over localhost.
 - `slaclab/slicops`: This is the name of the image we want to run.
 - `/bin/bash`: Run the bash shell when the container is started

-Once the container is started you will be dropped into a bash shell.
+The container starts a bash shell.
 From there you can start the necessary software.

 First, start the EPICS sim detector which is a simulated detector that the rest of the application will use to read images from.
 ```
-slicops epics sim-detector
+slicops epics sim-detector &
 ```

 Next, start the "ui-api".
 This is the Python web server that